BrightwellPayments/readyremit-api-docs/wiki/terminology.md

 A corridor is a combination of source currency, destination country, destination currency, and transfer method.

+## Customer

+A customer is a contracted entity consuming ReadyRemit products and services.
+Each customer has certain corridors enabled.

 ##  Customer Identification Program (CIP)

 See [Customer Identification Program](https://en.wikipedia.org/wiki/Customer_Identification_Program).